balbito/Proyecto-Final-Backend/README.md

 # Final Project of the Backend Programming Course - CoderHouse

-The idea of the final project is to create an ecommerce from scratch using node.js, express and handlebars.
+The idea of the final project is to create an ecommerce from scratch using node.js, express, handlebars and MongoDB.

 ## Project Description